Cheap ways to keep cool in the heat

 Ditch your duvet in favour of a sheet

 The age-old dilemma: sleep on top of your duvet to catch the full effect of the fan and avoid extra layers, or sleep under your duvet to avoid the monsters?

-Well there's a solution that should help you cool, while still protecting you from the mystery night demons: ditch your duvet and just sleep under the duvet cover instead!
-Just remember to put it back again, as your duvet is one the main things to take to uni...
+Well, there's a solution that should help you cool, while still protecting you from the mystery night demons: ditch your duvet and just sleep under the duvet cover instead!
+Just remember to put it back again, as your duvet is one of the main things to take to uni...

 Drink hot drinks and soup